What It Looks Like to Eat Vegetables With Every Meal

 So, how do you eat more vegetables if you don’t like them?
 If you grew up eating boiled brussels sprouts and raw veggie trays, you might not know that vegetables can and should taste delicious.

 When roasted or baked, broccoli and sweet potatoes release their natural sweetness.
-When you saute zucchini in bacon fat, it imparts a deliciously smoky flavor.
+When you saute zucchini in ghee, it imparts a deliciously buttery flavor.
 The texture of properly steamed carrots is tender, not mushy.

 Recognize that different cooking methods will yield different flavors and textures.
 Experiment in the kitchen and find what you actually enjoy.
 For instance, you might not like the texture of steamed butternut squash, but when it’s roasted and blended with coconut milk, ghee and chicken stock, it becomes a velvety Roasted Butternut Squash Soup.